Low Hemoglobin: Nursing Diagnoses & Care Plans

 Rheumatoid arthritis (RA) is a chronic inflammatory autoimmune disease that causes a person’s immune system to mistakenly attack its own body tissues resulting in pain, swelling, and stiffness of the joints.
 It usually affects the hands, feet, and wrists.
 RA has the potential to cause systemic inflammation affecting the skin, eyes, lungs, heart, and blood … Read more

 Emphysema is a lung disease that gradually damages the air sacs (alveoli).
-Over time, the sacs weaken and rupture, resulting in a reduction of the surface area of the lungs and the amount of oxygen reaching the bloodstream, which results in dyspnea.
-Gradually, damage to the alveoli causes the lungs to overfill, making breathing increasingly … Read more
+Over time, the sacs weaken and rupture, reducing the surface area of the lungs and the amount of oxygen reaching the bloodstream, which results in dyspnea.
+Gradually, damage to the alveoli causes the lungs to overfill, making breathing increasingly difficult.
+The alveoli won’t … Read more

-A Concussion is a type of temporary traumatic brain injury that affects brain function.
+A concussion is a type of mild traumatic brain injury (TBI) that temporarily affects brain function.
 It is usually caused by a blow or jolt to the head or the upper body that causes the brain to move rapidly back and forth and bounce around in the skull.
-This irregular movement can disrupt brain function, affecting memory, … Read more
+This irregular movement and subsequent injury can … Read more

 Anorexia nervosa is a serious eating disorder that is potentially life-threatening if not recognized and treated appropriately.
 It is characterized by a very low body weight, an intense fear of gaining weight, and a distorted perception of weight.
 Persons that are anorexic will see themselves as fat even when they are not.
 Not all patients … Read more